mvied/wordpress-https/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==
+= I can't get into my admin panel after updating.
+How do I fix it? = Go to /wp-content/plugins/wordpress-https/wordpress-https.php and uncomment (remove the two forward slashes before) the line below, or go to your wp-config.php file and add this line.
+Hit any page on your site, and then remove it or comment it out again.
+`define('WPHTTPS_RESET', true);`

 = How do I make my whole website secure? =
-To make your entire website secure, you simply need to change your home url and site url to use HTTPS instead of HTTP.
+To make your entire website secure, you simply need to change your site url to use HTTPS instead of HTTP.
 Please read <a href="http://codex.wordpress.org/Changing_The_Site_URL" target="_blank">how to change the site url</a>.

 = How do I make only certain pages secure? =
-In the Publish box on the add/edit post screen, a checkbox for 'Force SSL' has been added to make this process easy.
+The plugin adds a meta box to the add/edit post screen entitled HTTPS.
+In that meta box, a checkbox for 'Secure Post' has been added to make this process easy.
 See Screenshots if you're having a hard time finding it.

-= I changed my SSL Host and now I can't get into my admin panel! = Go to /wp-content/plugins/wordpress-https/wordpress-https.php and uncomment (remove the two forward slashes before) the line below, or go to your wp-config.php file and add this line.
-Hit any page on your site, and then remove it or comment it out again.
-`define('WPHTTPS_RESET', true);`

 = I'm getting 404 errors on all of my pages.
 Why? =
 If you're using a public/shared SSL, try disabling your custom permalink structure.
 Some public/shared SSL's have issues with WordPress' permalinks because of the way they are configured.
+If you continue to recieve 404 errors, there is no way to use WordPress with that particular public/shared SSL with WordPress.

 = How do I fix partially encrypted/mixed content errors? = To identify what is causing your page(s) to be insecure, please follow the instructions below.